10 Mental Health Programs for High School Students

 Use CollegeVine’s school exploration tool to keep yourself organized and on track.

-Thanks to Brett Lubarsky, Director, Jewish Teen Initiative at Combined Jewish Philanthropies of Greater Boston for identifying many of these resources above.
+Thanks to Brett Lubarsky, Director, Jewish Teen Initiative at Combined Jewish Philanthropies of Greater Boston for identifying some of the resources above.